RockHopperPenguin64/RockHopperPenguin64/README.md

 ## Interests and Hobbies
 - 🎮 Games: I love creating in strategy games and games like Minecraft.
 - 📖 Reading: I like reading novels and chemistry magazines.

-🏞️ Hiking: I'm passionate about exploring nature and hiking trails.

 Thank you for visiting my profile.
 Feel free to contact me for collaborations or just to say hello. 😊